Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Beams

-This component carries the end effector, allowing it to move linearly along a single axis.
-Servo motors drive motion via chain and sprocket drives, rack and pinion gearing systems, and roller and rail systems.
-Cartesian and gantry depalletizers have this component in their makeups.
+This component supports the end effector, enabling linear movement along a single axis.
+Motion is driven by servo motors using mechanisms such as chain and sprocket drives, rack and pinion gearing, or roller and rail systems.
+Beams are integral to Cartesian and gantry depalletizers.

 Mast or Columns